 - Terran Ghosts in Starcraft and its sequel are elite commando agents who wear this sort of outfit, albeit liberally embellished with spy gewgaws.
 This is in contrast with run-of-the-mill troopers, who wear incredibly blocky Power Armor with Shoulders of Doom instead.

-- "Jeggings", a portmanteu of "jeans" and "leggings" have become a popular fashion choice of the late 00s and early 2010s.
+- "Jeggings", a portmanteau of "jeans" and "leggings", have become a popular fashion choice of the late '00s and early 2010s.
 They're considered more practical than jeans in many ways, including the ability to be worn under a skirt or dress, being thin enough to tuck into high boots, and of course, retaining a sexy snugness while still functioning similarly to jeans.
+Ditto for other forms of skinny jeans in the '00s.

-- Also, the largely popular yoga pants.
-Somewhere, a rich man is bragging to his buddies that he convinced women to wear pants that are see-through when they bend over.
+- The largely popular yoga pants.
+Somewhere, a rich man is bragging to his buddies that he convinced women to wear skin-tight pants that are see-through when they bend over.